Hedgestock/FlipPinball/Notes.md

 Since I'm targetting a 1080px height screen, I'll actually use 5:9 ratio that avoids dealing with fraction of pixels, making the base board 600x1080px.

-Add spinner sprites
-Add pause
-Add actual mobile UI
-Add tilt function timeout
-Add target blink on hit
-Add drag mode for plunger
-Add settings
-Add saves/continue
-Add achievements
-Add input mapping
-Add vibrations
-Add replay ball light fuctionality
-Add mission system
-Fix freeze+tweening doing strange stuff on trail (Spitters) Fix paddle position
-Fix multiple balls in spitter
-Check for teleport multi entry and weird behaviour Review generated rarity
-Add destruct button to avoid softlocks
-Fix impossible restrictives
-Clean duplicated groups in score ballterations
-Checj if refine goes in the inherited effects
-Make trail global
-Freeze reroll when in debt

-Use one list of viewports for all ballviewers
-Split code for UI management (rn all in Game.cs)
-Maybe pool queue for like score bubbles
-Maybe factorise the "OnMultiplier" thing

-Think of a way to make levels generic (think bumper with more/less than 5, or spinners etc) Fix lab display

 Defaut values instead of overloading in signals callback Extra call args + unbind signal args